 The report highlights the impact of these pressures will be particularly harshly felt in the capital.
 With the percentage of survey respondents in London reporting that they will be unable to fund a Christmas dinner near double the rate for the rest of the country (UK 18%, London 34%).

 At Kanndoo, we have made it our mission to end poverty.
-Ours is a long term plan, bringing to bear the skills and insights of the private sector to succeed where charities and government have failed.
-To help our cause, download one of our free apps and start using it today.
-Become part of the Kanndoo community network by offering your possessions or skills or making use of those of others.
+Ours is a long term plan, bringing to bear the skills and insights of our software developers in the private sector to succeed where charities and government have failed.

 Find out more on our Get Involved page.